September is Leukemia and Lymphoma Awareness Month

 join with the aacr to find better ways to prevent and treat leukemia and lymphoma

-Leukemia and lymphoma are cancers that affect the blood and bone marrow, respectively.
+Leukemia and lymphoma are cancers that affect the blood and lymph system, respectively.

 Leukemia starts in the cells that form blood.
 Normally, most blood cells develop from cells in the bone marrow called stem cells.
 In a person with leukemia, the bone marrow makes abnormal white blood cells (leukemia cells).
 Unlike normal blood cells, leukemia cells don’t die when they should.
 They can crowd out normal white blood cells, red blood cells, and platelets.
 Consequently, it’s hard for normal blood cells to do their work.